 Premium-Quality Boat Grill Buying Guide

-When searching for portable grills or marine grills, there are a few things you should keep in mind to ensure you’re buying what’s right for you.
+When searching for portable grills, there are a few things you should keep in mind to ensure you’re buying what’s right for you.

 1. Fuel Type

-When selecting the best boat grill, the fuel type you opt for will play a vital role in how and where you can use your boat grills.
+When selecting the best boat grill, the fuel type you opt for will play a vital role in how and where you can use it.
 Some of the most common fuel types for boat grills include:

 The downside with charcoal boat grills is that charcoal briquettes need to stay dry, which can be more challenging on a boat.
 Also, if the body of water you are on is windy, keeping charcoal boat grills lit can be more difficult.